OCR-free Document Understanding Transformer: Appendix

-\paragraph{Decoder.} Given the representations $\{\mathbf{z}\}$, the textual decoder generates a token sequence $(\mathbf{y}_{i})_{1}^{m}$, where $ \mathbf{y}_{i}{\in}\mathbb{R}^{v}$ is an one-hot vector for the token $i$, $v$ is the size of token vocabulary, and $m$ is a hyperparameter, respectively.
-We use BART~\citep{lewis-etal-2020-bart} the decoder architecture; specifically, we use the multilingual BART~\citep{liu-etal-2020-multilingual-denoising} model.
-To meet the applicable speed and memory requirements for diverse real-world applications, we used the first 4 layers of BART.
+Given the $\{\mathbf{z}\}$, the textual decoder generates a token sequence $(\mathbf{y}_{i})_{i=1}^{m}$, where $ \mathbf{y}_{i}{\in}\mathbb{R}^{v}$ is an one-hot vector for the $i$-th token, $v$ is the size of token vocabulary, and $m$ is a hyperparameter, respectively.
+We use BART~\cite{lewis-etal-2020-bart} as the decoder architecture.
+Specifically, we initialize the decoder model weights with those from the publicly available\footnote{\url{https://huggingface.co/hyunwoongko/asian-bart-ecjk}.} pre-trained multi-lingual BART model\cite{liu-etal-2020}.